Table of Contents

 Net income (NI) is defined as the total amount of money a business makes during a reporting period after deducting all costs, allowances, and taxes.

-Also referred to as “net profit” or “net earnings,” net income is calculated by taking the company’s total sales and subtracting the cost of goods sold (COGS); selling, general and administrative (SG&A) expenses; operating expenses (OPEX); interest on debt (such as small business financing); taxes; and other expenses.
+Also referred to as “net profit” or “net earnings,” net income is calculated by taking the company’s total sales and subtracting the cost of goods sold (COGS); selling, general, and administrative (SG&A) expenses; operating expenses (OPEX); interest on debt (such as small business financing); taxes; and other expenses.
 In other words, it is a measurement of profit after a business has covered all of its costs.

 Net income appears on the bottom line of a company’s income statement.

-Recommended: How to Start a Wedding Business
+Recommended: How To Start a Wedding Business

-Calculating Net Income
+How to Calculate Net Income

 Before you can calculate net income, it’s important to understand the following terms.